Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/osm-data/0600-12-15-getting-data.md

 ### Metro Extracts

-[Another website maintained by Mapzen](https://mapzen.com/data/metro-extracts/) provides shapefiles for cities around the world, extracted weekly.
+[Another website maintained by Mapzen](https://mapzen.com/data/metro-extracts/) provides shapefiles and raw OSM format for cities around the world, extracted weekly.
 This is useful if you are looking for data extracts for a single city.

+### BBBike

+[BBBike](http://download.bbbike.org/osm/bbbike/) offers something similar as Metro Extracts but for a different selection of cities.
+The data is updated weekly as well.

 >Remember that features in OpenStreetMap have an unlimited number of "free" tags,
 >but shapefiles have attributes stored in a limited number of columns.
 This means